Eating Disorders: Things That Put a Person at RiskSkip to the navigation

 - Fear or ambivalence about growing up or developing sexually—including changes to the body during puberty.

-- Struggles with demands to be more independent and self-sufficient.
+- Struggles or fears with demands to be more independent and self-sufficient.

 - Problems with identity—not certain of who he or she is or where he or she is going in life.

 However irrational, an eating disorder brings a sense of identity, achievement, and power to certain people who have these personality traits.

 A small number of people who have eating disorders also have been sexually or physically abused.
 They may seek to control their environment by controlling their food intake.